 The UK National Audit Office (NAO) criteria for assessing the value for money (VfM) of government spending include ‘the three Es’: Economy, Efficiency and Effectiveness.

-All too often, only economy, i.e. the initial capital cost, is recognised and evaluated.
+All too often, only the economy, i.e. the initial capital cost, is recognised and evaluated.

 In the case of submarine cable harnesses, efficiency would encompass reliability and through life cost for maintenance and replacement.